tauanajc/Cunha_etal_2023_CurrBiol/README.md

 ### Installation with Docker

-Both the full instalation and the docker version work when running the regular blobtool commands, so in the end I am not using the docker.
+Both the full instalation above and the docker version work when running the regular blobtool commands.
+I only used the docker for the View Blob step below.
 In any case, here are the instructions of how to install and use an example command.

-With the help of Nathan Weeks in RC, get container with:
+On Harvard Cannon cluster, get container with:
 ```bash
 singularity pull --disable-cache docker://genomehubs/blobtoolkit:2.6.5
 # Test simple commands: